 - 1. In-class methods: listening to lectures, participating in class discussions, formulating talks, and taking tests & quizzes. - About Class Attendance: Class attendance is mandatory for in-class students.
-Each class missed results in the loss of a letter grade for the course.
 Online students may attend the live sessions, or may watch the videos after the fact, but they will be required to attend debates online.
+More than 3 absences will result in the loss of a letter grade.
+Points to be earned during a missed class cannot be made up.